History Statement of Intent, Implementation and Impact

 History is all around us; we are continually making history through our thoughts, words and actions.
 History is personal and global; it is everyday life; momentous occasions and about people.

 History has always been held in high regard at North Denes Primary School.
 It is our aim to instil a love of history in all our children and to ignite their curiosity and fascination about the past.
 Our history curriculum is carefully planned and structured to ensure that current learning is linked to previous learning and that our approach is informed by current pedagogy.
-Our curriculum makes full use of the resources within the immediate and wider local area enabling children to develop a deep understanding and of the history of their locality.
+Our curriculum makes full use of the resources within the immediate and wider local area, enabling children to develop a deep understanding of the history of their locality.

 At North Denes, we aim to ensure that our children: